vrrbetbntn/fantalife/GITHUB_PAGES_SETUP.md

 ## Important Notes

 - **⚠️ Critical**: You must create a `.nojekyll` file in the repository root to disable Jekyll processing.
 Without this, `.well-known` files may not be accessible (404 errors).
+- **⚠️ Critical**: You must create a `404.html` file in the repository root to handle dynamic routes like `/join/test123`.
+GitHub Pages will serve this file for any 404 errors, allowing your JavaScript to handle the routing client-side.
 - GitHub Pages uses HTTPS by default ✅
 - The `.well-known` folder must be accessible
 - Files are served from the repository root or `/docs` folder